princeton-nlp/SWE-agent/docs/installation/source.md

 [nodejs-install]: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-!!! tip "Docker issues"
+!!! tip "Installation tips"
-    If you run into docker issues, see the [installation tips section](tips.md) for more help.
+    * If you run into docker issues, see the [installation tips section](tips.md) for more help.

-!!! tip "Updating"
-    SWE-agent is still in active development.
+    * SWE-agent is still in active development.
 Features and enhancement are added often.
     To make sure you are on the latest version, periodically run `git pull` (there is no need to redo the `pip install`).

-!!! note "Development setup"
+    * SWE-agent EnIGMA is currently only compatible with `v0.7` of SWE-agent.
+Please run `git switch v0.7` after step 1 to switch to the correct version.
-    Want to modify SWE-agent?
+    * Want to modify SWE-agent?
 Great!
 There are a few extra steps and tips:
     Please check our [contribution guide](../dev/contribute.md).

 [conda]: https://docs.conda.io/en/latest/